 - State administrative Judiciary.

-In addition, within the framework of the court of general judiciary, a number of specialized courts have been established at certain District Courts to handle specific types of cases.
-A commercial court which is a specialized court in the commercial field has been established at the District Court of Central Jakarta, Surabaya, Semarang, Medan, and Makasar to handle bankruptcy, suspension of payments and intelectual property right cases.
+In addition, within the framework of the court of the general judiciary, a number of specialized courts have been established at certain District Courts to handle specific types of cases.
+A commercial court which is a specialized court in the commercial field has been established at the District Court of Central Jakarta, Surabaya, Semarang, Medan, and Makasar to handle bankruptcy, suspension of payments and intellectual property right cases.
 A human rights court has also been established at the District Court of Central Jakarta.
-An anti-corruption court established at the central of every province.
+An anti-corruption court established at the centre of every province.

-In addition to the above-mentioned courts, there are a number of tribunals dealing with specific legal issue, such as consumer protection, general election and broadcasting tribunals.
+In addition to the above-mentioned courts, there are a number of tribunals dealing with a specific legal issue, such as consumer protection, general election and broadcasting tribunals.

-The indonesian Legal System still carries the pre-independence burden of legal pluralism.
+The Indonesian Legal System still carries the pre-independence burden of legal pluralism.
 Historically, there were three civil procedural laws applicable in Indonesia;

-- Het Herziene Indonesische Reglement (“HIR”), which was applicable to landraden, i.e. Courts with jurisdiction over civil cases involving Indonesian natives and/ or Foreign Orientals of non-Chinese origin located on Java and Madura islands; Please note however, that the Courts mentioned above are no longer in existence.
+- Het Herziene Indonesische Reglement (“HIR”), which was applicable to landraden, i.e. Courts with jurisdiction over civil cases involving Indonesian natives and/ or Foreign Orientals of non-Chinese origin located on Java and Madura islands; Please note, however, that the Courts mentioned above are no longer in existence.

 - Reglement Buitengewesten (“RBg”), which was applicable to landraden located outside Java and Madura islands; and